 Soft Skills | Career Management

-How did I go from a struggling C-average student to a successful lead developer and Sitecore MVP?
+How did I go from a struggling C-average student to a successful solutions architect and Sitecore MVP?
 This session will highlight real tips and advice for setting proper goals and how to measurably progress towards them.
 Let my stories, lessons, and experiences inspire you to achieve real goals and be your very best, even if "imposter syndrome" is your middle name.

 Write Readable Code for the Slowest Compiler: Us